billwear/maas-docs/how-to-manage-images-5124.md

 MAAS relies on a repository of OS images for machine deployment, called a SimpleStreams source.
-There are two streams: candidate and stable; MAAS defaults to stable.
+There are two streams: candidate and stable.
+The stable stream is fully tested, reliable, and generally considered production-ready.
+Candidate images are essentially pre-release images -- they are newer, so they may have bugs or incomplete testing.
+Use the stable stream if you're deploying machines in production, and candidate if you need support for a newer OS version that is not yet stable.
+MAAS defaults to stable if you do not make a choice.

 Both contain either Ubuntu or CentOS, a bootloader, an initial RAMdisk filesystem, and release notifications.
 MAAS syncs images hourly at the region level.
 Rack controller syncs run every 5 minutes.

 ## Switch image streams

+You can switch streams at any time using these procedures:

 **UI**
 *Images* > *Change source* > *Custom* > set *URL* to: